 Inadequately controlled hot work can result in a serious fire.
-The risks associated with hot work arise from the potential of a fire to start and develop in combustible materials that may be some distance from where the hot work is taking place.
+The risks associated with hot work arise from the potential of a fire to start and develop in combustible materials that may be some distance from where the hot work occurs.

-Hot work can be described as any operation that results in the emission of concentrated sources of heat such as sparks or molten metal.
+Hot work can be described as any operation that emits concentrated heat sources such as sparks or molten metal.
 Examples include welding, brazing, cutting, grinding, paint stripping, and torch-applied roofing.